elastic/kibana/packages/kbn-handlebars/README.md

 The `handlebars` library exposes the API for both [generating the AST](https://github.com/handlebars-lang/handlebars.js/blob/master/docs/compiler-api.md#ast) and walking it by implementing the [Visitor API](https://github.com/handlebars-lang/handlebars.js/blob/master/docs/compiler-api.md#ast-visitor).
 We can leverage that to our advantage and create our own "render" function, which internally calls this API to generate the AST and then the API to walk the AST.

-The `@kbn/handlebars` implementation of the `Visitor` class implements all the nessecary methods called by the parent `Visitor` code when instructed to walk the AST.
+The `@kbn/handlebars` implementation of the `Visitor` class implements all the necessary methods called by the parent `Visitor` code when instructed to walk the AST.
 They all start with an upppercase letter, e.g. `MustacheStatement` or `SubExpression`.
 We call this class `ElasticHandlebarsVisitor`.

 To parse the template string to an AST representation, we call `Handlebars.parse(templateString)`, which returns an AST object.